Exifers/emmanuel.meric-de-bellefon-EPITA-MTI-JS-TP4/README.md

-1. write a new saga called `gameSaga`, this saga must react to `GAME_STATE_REQUESTED` events and change the game state accordingly.
+1. write a new saga called `gameSaga`, this saga must react to `GAME_START_REQUESTED` events and change the game state accordingly.

 2. add a new reducer called `targets`, and change `GameLayout`, to render `<Target>` elements for each item in this state (hint: use a default state)

+3. Add a button to stop the game.
+When the game is stopped, it must be reset.

-3. implement these rules in using sagas:
+4. implement these rules in using sagas:

 - when a target is clicked, it is destroyed,
 - when a target is destroyed, the score is incremented by 1,
 - when a target dies by itself, the lives are decremented by 1.

-4. update your gameSaga:
+5. update your gameSaga:

 - every seconds, one target is spawned
 - after 5 killed targets, two are spawned every second